For Couples Who Love Each Other But Wonder If They’re Compatible

 That I can work with.
 Because connection, the very thing he’s struggling to put words to, is what relationships are made of.

 And if I work with this couple, first thing we do is to delve deeply into why they’re together, what the nature of their complex, quirky, unique connection is.
 Why — out of all the billions of people on the planet — why him, why her?
 What arises between the two of them that exists nowhere else.

 And all of the things they love most about each other are precisely what they hate most about each other.
 And all of the differences between them that complement each other so beautifully are also what they clash over the hardest.
-And all the ways they’re like two peas in a pod are also the ways they vie for the same role and refuse to meet each other.
+And all the ways they’re like two peas in a pod are also the ways they can’t meet each other’s needs when they vie for the same thing at the same time.

 And beneath all of it is the reason they’re really together.
 We keep going until we have it in our bones what the connection is between them that underlies the relationship.